Simple and Honest Confidence Intervals in Nonparametric Regression: Applications

-In this section, we apply the general results from Section~\ref{results_sec} to the problem of inference about a nonparametric regression function at a point, which we normalize to be zero, so that $T(f)=f(0)$.
-We allow the point of interest to be on the boundary on the parameter space.
-Because in sharp regression discontinuity (RD) designs, discussed in detail in Section~\ref{application_sec}, the parameter of interest can be written as the difference between two regression functions evaluated at boundary points, the results in this section generalize naturally to sharp RD\@.
+In this section, we apply the general results from \Cref{results_sec} to the problem of inference about a nonparametric regression function at a point, and to regression discontinuity (RD).
+Readers who are interested only in implementing our CIs in these applications can skip \Cref{sec:theoretical-results}. \begin{NoHyper}\Cref{sec:addit-appl}\end{NoHyper} discusses two additional applications: estimation of a density at a point, and estimation of a bidder valuation in first-price auctions.